Darrell Stetler II

 For just the next few minutes, you are a boxer.
 The bell has rung, ending the round — just in time.
 Literally, saved by the bell.
 You stagger back to the corner, battered and bleeding.
 Collapsing onto the stool, you say, “I’m done.
 I can’t do it.
 I’ve got to quit.”
 A quick swipe of the towel, and I’m down in your face.
 Through clenched teeth, in a low growl, here’s what I’ve got to say:

+Don't believe the lie that says if you were in the will of God, you wouldn't be hurting.
 Not all pastors are called to blowout success.
 I don’t know the “Why of heaven” on this.
-But you know in your gut it’s true — there are too many godly & gifted men through history who didn’t see big numbers.
-If you see this as the calling of God to face the attack of the enemy, it makes a difference.
+But you know in your gut it’s true — there are too many godly & gifted men through history who didn’t see big numbers and huge churches.
+If you see this moment, not as unfair, but as the calling of God to face the attack of the enemy, it makes a difference!

 “This will not last forever.”